nickoneill/PermissionScope/README.md

 [![License](http://img.shields.io/badge/license-MIT-lightgrey.svg?style=flat
 )](http://mit-license.org)

 Inspired by (but unrelated to) [Periscope](https://www.periscope.tv)'s permission control, PermissionScope is a Swift framework for intelligently requesting permissions from users.
+It contains not only a simple UI to request permissions but a unified permissions API that can tell you the status of any given system permission or easily request them.

 Some examples of multiple permissions requests, a single permission and the denied alert.